0XAbhiX0/cloudnetworking-config-solutions/docs/BigQuery/bigquery-producer.md

         ```

     * **05-producer-connectivity stage**

         For this user journey we do not need to create any psc connections hence go to `configuration/producer-connectivity.tfvars` and update the contents of producer-connectivity.tfvars file to look like this.
         ```
         psc_endpoints = []
         ```

-    * **06-consumer stage(GCE)**
-        Create a new file `configuration/consumer/GCE/config/instance.yaml`.
-This defines the GCE instance that will be used to test connectivity to BigQuery.
-        ```yaml
-        name: bq-client-vm
-        project_id: <your-project-id>
-        region: us-central1
-        zone: us-central1-a
-        image: ubuntu-os-cloud/ubuntu-2204-lts
-        network: projects/<your-project-id>/global/networks/bq-consumer-vpc
-        subnetwork: projects/<your-project-id>/regions/us-central1/subnetworks/bq-consumer-subnet
-        ```
 3.  **Execute Terraform Stages:**

     You can deploy the stages individually using `run.sh` or deploy all stages automatically.
 Navigate to the `execution/` directory and run:

     ```bash